mtrohman/heiswayi.github.io/_posts/2016-12-28-experiment-with-project-notme.md

 ### Verification method

 This is the interesting part for this application.
-The verification method I use here is hardware verification.
-It means to prove that I am me, during verification countdown I need to insert my personal USB drive.
-If the device ID is matched with the one in the application configuration, it means the verification is success.
+The verification method I use here is hardware ID verification.
+It means to prove that I am me, during the countdown timer I need to insert my personal USB drive.
+If the device ID is matched with the one in the configuration file, it means the verification is success.

 Here the C# code for monitoring the insertion or removal event of USB drive: